HEARTS & MINDS

 In today's social impact culture, the lines are blurry.
 Engaging your employees, customers, and key influencers doesn't work the way it used to.

-That's why 50 companies joined forces in 2015 and created the Social Impact Benchmark, a learning community to share and celebrate best practices for growth in today's marketplace, where social media is mainstream, community impact is on everyone's mind, and doing good is a business imperative.
+That's why leader at 50 companies joined forces in 2015 and created the Social Impact Benchmark, a learning community facilitated by Embolden designed to share and celebrate best practices for growth in today's marketplace, where social media is mainstream, community impact is on everyone's mind, and doing good is a business imperative.

 Market research consistently indicates that more than 90% of consumers prefer brands that incorporate social impact elements.